telerik/blazor-docs/components/gantt/state.md

             foreach (FilterDescriptor item in args.State.FilterDescriptors)
             {
                 // you could override a user action as well - change settings on the corresponding parameter
-                // make sure that the .SetState() method of the Gantt is always called if you do that if (item.Member == "Title")
+                // make sure that the .SetStateAsync() method of the Gantt is always called if you do that if (item.Member == "Title")
                 {
                     item.Value = "Task 1";